Evaluate your decision

 After you have decided on potential graduate programs, the next step is to request the application materials.
 Requirements and deadlines will vary, although deadlines are typically between December–March.
 It is beneficial to apply as early as possible for institutions with a rolling admission policy.

 The most common exam is the GRE, but pay attention to the admission guidelines to ensure you take the right test.
-Visit gradschooltips.com for more information on types of exams.
+Visit the Mometrix website for more information on types of exams.
 Registration for these exams fills quickly, so note deadlines and register early.

 It is recommended that you create a study plan and allow adequate time to prepare for admission exams.
 You may consider purchasing a test prep book.
-Preparation materials and practice exams are also available through the SMART Learning Commons in Walter Library.
+Preparation materials and practice exams are also available through Walter Library’s SMART Learning Commons.

 Curriculum vitae (CV)